40-hour Domestic Violence Training

 Participants must attend all scheduled sessions in order to receive the 40-hour certificate.

-Trainings take place from 9 am – 2 pm, Monday through Friday, with an hour long lunch break from 12 -1 pm.
+Trainings take place from 9 am – 2 pm (Central), Monday through Friday, with an hour long lunch break from 12 -1 pm.

 Participants will need to attend all 10 sessions in order to receive the 40-hour certificate.
 To ensure participants are present during the training, we request that participants agree to have their cameras on at least 80% of the time, and actively participate in all polls and small group break outs.
 Where we notice a participant not keeping this agreement, we will follow up off-line to determine if this training is a fit.